igrishaev/farseer/README.md

 Batch requests is the main feature of JSON RPC.
 It allows you to send multiple request maps in one call.
 The server executes the requests and returns a list of result maps.
-For example, you have a method `user/get-by-id` which takes a single ID and returns a map from the database.
+For example, you have a method `user/get-by-id` which takes a single ID and returns a user map from the database.
 Now you got ten IDs.
 With ordinary REST API, you would run a cycle and performed ten HTTP calls.
 With RPC, you make a batch call.